Overview of Banks in Sweden

-This is the most important bank among all, because Sveriges Riksbank (alternatively, Bank of Sweden) is the central bank of Sweden.
+This is the most important bank among all because Sveriges Riksbank (alternatively, Bank of Sweden) is the central bank of Sweden.
 This bank controls and regulates the monetary policy of the banking system so that the price remains stable.
 This bank was founded long, long ago, around 349 years ago, in the year 1668.
 And it is considered to be the oldest central bank in the whole world.
 It is authorized under the Riksdag, the parliament of Sweden.

 #10.
 Westra Wermlands Sparbank:

-It was one of the oldest banks of Sweden.
+It was one of the oldest banks in Sweden.
 It was established in the year 1856, around 161 years ago.
-It is one of most significant savings banks in Sweden.
+It is one of the most significant savings banks in Sweden.
 The head-quarter of this bank is located in Arvika and it operates majorly in Western Warmland.
 In the year 1998, it has become a part of Swedbank.
 It has employed around 100 employees.
 At the end of 2016, it had total assets of SEK 9.5 million.

 We hope you liked this guide to top banks in Sweden.
-If you are looking forward to making a career in Banking, then you can checkout some of the awesome resources –
+If you are looking forward to making a career in Banking, then you can check out some of the awesome resources –